 If you’re new to purchasing wood furniture, deciding what to buy can be a daunting challenge.
-There are so many types of woods and finishes that it may not be clear what type of wood you’re buying.
-Pine is often used to make furniture, including dining room tables and bedroom sets.
-It can be finished or covered with a wood veneer.
-Here are a few tips to think about before buying pine furniture.
+There are so many types of woods and so many different stains and topcoat finishes that it may not be even clear what type of wood you’re buying.
+Pine is a very common wood used to make furniture, including dining room tables and bedroom sets.
+Pine can be used for solid furniture pieces that are finished as is, or it can form the carcass of a furniture piece that is then covered with a wood veneer—sometimes a veneer of a much more expensive wood.

 What to Look For

 The quality of pine furniture can vary widely.
-Although pine is more pliable than most hardwoods, pieces can last for decades if it is constructed well.
-Knots should be expected and can be attractive in a piece of furniture, but watch out for knots that create a hole in the furniture.
-Too many knots can weaken the piece.
+Although pine is softer and more pliable than most hardwoods, many pieces will still last for decades if they are well constructed.
+Knots should be expected and can be attractive in a piece of pine furniture, but watch out for knots that create holes—too many knots can weaken the piece.
 Although pine is a sturdy wood, it can easily be dented and scratched.
 Like all woods, pine will warp when exposed to constant humidity or moisture.
-Well-crafted pine will be smooth and the walls plumb.
-The fasteners on the drawer should create a snug fit between the front and rest of the drawer.
-Drawers should pull out smoothly and maintain their shape when twisted.
+Well-crafted pine furniture will be smooth, with vertical walls that are plumb and free of bowing.
+The fasteners on the drawers should fit snugly, creating a tight fit between the drawer fronts and the drawer boxes.
+Drawers should pull out smoothly and resist twisting.

 Getting a Good Price

-Custom-built pine furniture can be surprisingly affordable.
-Local Amish and Mennonite communities may have woodworkers who can craft a custom piece for about the same cost or even less than a retailer would charge for a mass-produced work.
+Factory-built pine furniture is usually fairly inexpensive, and even custom-built pine furniture can be surprisingly affordable.
+Local Amish and Mennonite communities may have woodworkers who can craft a custom piece for about the same cost or even less than retailers charge for mass-produced furniture.
 Reasonably priced pine furniture also is sold at many big-box retail stores.
-IKEA carries a full range of mass-produced, unfinished pine furniture pieces.
-The furniture will have to be put together, which can require some patience but isn’t overly difficult.
-Also, check yard sales and resale shops.
-If the furniture piece is in good condition it can be stripped and refinished to suit the new owner’s taste.
+IKEA, for example, carries a full range of mass-produced, unfinished pine furniture pieces.
+This furniture does need assembly, but this requires only patience and is not overly difficult.
+Also, check yard sales and resale shops for used furniture pieces in good condition.
+They can easily be stripped and refinished to suit new tastes.